 A hepatitis C test, also known as the HCV antibody test, can reveal an existing or past hepatitis C infection.
 The HCV antibody test is done by collecting a blood sample.
 The blood sample is then analyzed in order to reveal the presence of HCV antibodies in the blood.
 A non-reactive HCV test means that there is no present hepatitis C infection.

 In contrast, a reactive or positive HCV test indicates that the patient is probably infected with hepatitis C. In this case, a follow-up test is usually done.

-This test is recommended to any man who has an increased risk of this infection.
+This test is recommended to any men who have an increased risk of this infection.
 If that is the case, the doctor usually requires regular HCV tests to be done throughout the patient’s life.
 Risk factors for hepatitis C infection, including being HIV-positive, being a healthcare worker exposed to infected blood, received a blood transfusion and/or organ transplant before 1992, have used illicit drugs, etc.

 Lung Cancer Test

 According to the American Cancer Society, the estimated number of lung cancer cases in men in 2020 is 116,300.
 And that is the estimated number of cases in the US alone.

 Lung cancer proceeds to rise on the scale of the deadliest cancer types, with prostate cancer still being the most common cause of death among men when speaking of cancer-related deaths.